kpzip/3DArmor/readme.md

 # To Install:

-download the folder and place it inside your resourcepack folder
+To Install, download the folder and place it inside your resource pack folder, and then select it in game.

 # License: